No matter your age, good nutrition is essential for good health.

 Cooking and serving nutritious, delicious meals to individuals 60 and older are at the core of SeniorAge daily operations.
 We strive to provide more variety and quality lunches in a relaxed, fun environment where you will be welcomed by friendly staff and caring individuals.
 Individuals 60 and older may enjoy lunch in our dining rooms, regardless of their ability to contribute; however, we encourage contributions to help fund the program.
 Individuals younger than 60 are welcome to enjoy lunch for the actual cost of the meal.

 Meal contributions are just that… contributions.
 We do deny nutritional meals to individuals 60 and over based on their inability to pay.
 Contributions are encouraged as it helps ensure our program has the sustainability to continue for those that need it.
 The suggested contribution for meals is $3.50.

 Senior Center Meals (also known as Congregate Meals) provide a hot noon meal and time to gather with friends for social activities, conversation, and fun.
 Senior Center meals are available for any senior (ages 60+) and their spouse.
 A suggested contribution is posted at each senior center to help cover a portion or full cost of the meal.
 Guests under age 60 may also enjoy a meal with a senior at the full price.
 A punch card for meals at Senior Centers is available for purchase (and makes a great gift).
 Punch cards may be used at any Senior Center that is part of the SeniorAge Senior Center meals program.

-Home-Delivered Meals (also known as Meals on Wheels) are hot noon meals delivered on the days when the local senior center is open.
-They are available to individuals (ages 60+) who meet the eligibility requirements (and their caregivers) and reside where these meals are offered.
+Home-Delivered Meals are available to individuals (ages 60+) who meet the eligibility requirements (and their caregivers) and reside where these meals are offered.
 Those receiving meals will be sent a monthly statement with a suggested contribution amount to offset the cost of the meals.
 Contact your local senior center for eligibility requirements.